 Unused accounts and funds clutter up reporting.
 This is a good time to consider those issues and brush up on the processes to make accounts inactive within your accounting system and to officially declare funds dormant.

 Transfers in = transfers out.
 No exceptions.
 Check them now or at the last minute on March 1.
 Your choice.

 This is a brief list to help you get started.
-Please remember to refer to the help guides from your accounting systems and State Board of Accounts bulletins to finish 2018 and get off to a good start in 2019.
+Please remember to refer to the help guides from your accounting systems and State Board of Accounts bulletins to finish the year strong and get the new year off to a good start.